MazenGomaa/Blue-Robotics-Basic-ESC-hardware/README.md

 Ah yes, A 1st grade Chinese product, what did you expect? apparently, blue robotics just relabeled it

-### The Schematic:
+## The Schematic:

-I use EasyEDA when reverse engineering because it's fast, simple, and has all footprints and is really simple to use
+I use EasyEDA when reverse engineering because it's fast, simple, and has all footprints and is really fast to use

 And also because i want to piss someone off

-Anyway, i exported the EasyEDA project Json file and an Altium schDoc file that can be found in the main directory
+Anyway, i exported the EasyEDA project Json file and an Altium schDoc file that can be found within the main directory

 ![Schematic_Basic ESC_2023-04-21](https://user-images.githubusercontent.com/87239688/233785809-f06f5444-1baf-4803-976b-19826259d42f.png)